 Then I got an idea for a story, a Gone With The Wind type saga.
 I talked about it with others for about six months.
 Finally, I sat down and began to write.
 I wrote long hand on yellow legal pads and typed the pages on the office Selectric typewriter during lunch hours and coffee breaks.
 Nine months later, I had a book, and a little over two years after that, it was published.

 The rest, as they say, is history.
 After nine years of writing whenever I could find a spare moment, I quit my day job the month my ninth novel was released in order to write full time and have been at it ever since.
 These days, the nest is empty.
 My daughters are grown with families of their own.

 Life isn’t always easy, but God is always good.

 Robin is a gifted writer whose novels unfailingly stir and challenge readers’ hearts.

 — Francine Rivers, NYT bestselling author

 The Official Biography

 Best-selling novelist Robin Lee Hatcher is known for her heartwarming and emotionally charged stories of faith, courage, and love.
 She discovered her vocation after many years of reading everything she could put her hands on, including the backs of cereal boxes and ketchup bottles.

 After fifteen years writing for the general fiction market and a change in her own heart, Robin began to write stories that included her Christian faith and values.

-Robin enjoys being with her family, spending time in the beautiful Idaho outdoors, reading books that make her cry, and watching romantic movies.
+A lifelong Idahoan, Robin enjoys being with her family, spending time in the beautiful outdoors, reading books that make her cry, and watching romantic movies.
 Hobbies include Bible art journaling, decorative planning and knitting.
-A mother and grandmother, Robin and her husband make their home on the outskirts of Boise, sharing it with a demanding Papillon puppy named Boo and a persnickety tuxedo cat named Pinky.
+She makes her home on the outskirts of Boise, sharing it with a demanding Papillon dog and a persnickety tuxedo cat.